 So we spent our time relaxing on the beach and swimming in the natural pool.

-If you do decide to try it yourself, the caves should be your first visit and then the natural pool, as this one is less dangerous to get to.
+If you do decide to try it yourself, the caves should be your first visit, and then the natural pool, as this one is less dangerous to get to.

 The best time to visit the Molinos caves is in September when there's a phenomenon known as Mareas del Pino (El Pino tide).
-The super tide in September marks the autumn equinox, which means that it's a large difference between low tide and high tide.
+The super tide in September marks the autumn equinox, which means that there's a large difference between low tide and high tide.
 So when the tide is low, the water level is really low, which makes for an easier and safer crossing to reach the caves.

 Safety first!